 Specific denomination for early and ware potatoes exceeding the maximum size, where appropriate

 “Mids” or an equivalent denomination, where appropriate

+I

+“Mixture of ware potatoes”, or equivalent denomination, in the case of a mixture of varieties distinctly different in skin colour.
+If the produce is not visible from the outside, the varieties and the quantity of each in the package must be indicated

 C. Origin of produce

 Country of origin and, optionally, district where grown, or national, regional or local place name.

+In the case of a mixture of varieties distinctly different in skin colour of ware potatoes of different origins, the indication of each country of origin shall appear next to the name of the variety concerned.

 D. Commercial specifications